Icon vs. Ethereum: Which One Is More Innovative?

 Future Of Ethereum And ICON

-Please note that the actual future of these platforms may vary and it is always important to stay updated with the latest developments and news.
+Please note that the actual future of these platforms may vary, and staying updated with the latest developments and news is always important.

 Here are some potential future developments for Ethereum: